 This last January I was initiated into the Societas Rosicruciana in Civitatibus Foederatis (SRICF) and I was introduced to a set of terms that are not regularly used.
 One term was "Magus", which is the title for the 9th Grade (IX°).
 This term is also used as part of the title of the leader of the Masonic Rosicrucian order is also "Supreme Magus."
-Magus is a word that has been in use since at least the 6th century BC and is often associated with the mystical and magic (magic being derivation of magus); the plural of "magus" is "magi."
-For most people in the Western world, the term magi is associated with the Three Magi (or wise men) who visited the Christ child in the Second Chapter of the Gospel of Matthew.
+Magus is a word that has been in use since at least the 6th century BC and is often associated with the mystical and magic (magic being a derivation of magus); the plural of "magus" is "magi."
+For most people in the Western world, the term magi are associated with the Three Magi (or wise men) who visited the Christ child in the Second Chapter of the Gospel of Matthew.

 Magus is defined as "a member of a hereditary priestly class among the ancient Medes and Persians" or "magician or sorcerer."
 The earliest known use is found on the Behistun Inscription found on a cliff of Mount Behistun in western Iran which was said to have been written by command of Darius the Great.
-The origin of magus is believed to be from the Avestan word "magâunô" which was a reference to a Median religious caste or to Zoroastrian priests.
+The origin of the word 'magus' is believed to be from the Avestan word "magâunô" which was a reference to a Median religious caste or to Zoroastrian priests.

 It was during the 5th century BC that the Greek words "mageia" and "magike" first appear to describe the activities of a magus.
-"Mageia" is closely associated to the modern definition of the word "magic" and was used to refer to using supernatural means to effect the physical world, or at least appearing to do so.
+"Mageia" is closely associated with the modern definition of the word "magic" and was used to refer to using supernatural means to affect the physical world, or at least appearing to do so.
 Pliny the Elder, in the 1st century AD, contributed the invention of magic to Zoroaster and believed that men like Plato and Pythagoras brought it to Greece and Rome.
 While magi are heavily associated with Zoroastrianism, the term is often used to denote a priest of several religions.

 Zoroaster, also known as Zarathustra, is the legendary founder of the Zoroastrian religion.
 While his birthplace is uncertain, but some say it was Rhages (now Rayy, a suburb of Tehran) and it is said though that he lived in what is now Eastern Iran.
-There are also large discrepancies in regards to his date of birth.
-Some date his birth to 6000 BC, but most place it to the 7th century BC; some date it specifically to 628 BC based on texts concerning Zoroaster's proximity to Alexander the Great and the conversion of King Chorasmia in 588 BC.
+There are also large discrepancies in regard to his date of birth.
+Some date his birth to 6000 BC, but most place it in the 7th century BC; some date it specifically to 628 BC based on texts concerning Zoroaster's proximity to Alexander the Great and the conversion of King Chorasmia in 588 BC.
 His birthday is celebrated on March 21, which coincides with the Persian New Year.
 It is said that he was initially a cobbler by trade, but by the time he was 30-years old he was preaching monotheism and his followers were adherents of Ahura Mazda (Wise Lord in Avestan), who was the sole god and creator in Zoroastrianism; a fuller explanation thereof coming in a later article.
 Zoroaster received visions and revelations from Ahura Mazda which were recorded in the Gathas (hymns) and Avesta (scriptures); it is also said that he received revelation by meeting face-to-face with his god.
 Around 77-years of age, Zoroaster was said to be murdered, but the circumstances surrounding the death are debated.
 Since his death, Zoroaster is remembered as a prophet, philosopher, mathematician, astrologer, and magi.

-Magi served many purposes, the most notable was their religious duties which included dream interpreters, soothsayers, interpreting the heavens, performing rites as rituals such as sacrificing livestock to the gods.
+Magi served many purposes, the most notable was their religious duties which included dream interpreters, soothsayers, interpreting the heavens, and performing rites as rituals such as sacrificing livestock to the gods.
 While they had their religious duties they also sat as advisers in the courts of monarchs on the matters of administration and economics.
 They assisted in running warehouses which stored anything from grain and flour to beer and fruit.
 Magi also served in what we would today call a Notary as existing records show us one serving as a witness of a business deal.
 In one notable instance, magi are seen as guards of the tomb of Cyrus the Great.
-There is a great debate as to whether or not magi were strictly followers Zoroaster or if they could be any religion.
+There is a great debate as to whether or not magi were strict followers of Zoroaster or if they could be any religion.
 It seems that "magi" meaning a "priestly class" did start out with the Zoroastrian religion, but the word was adopted by non-Zoroaster religions later on.
 Some scholars also argue whether or not the magi were followers of Zoroaster or if they were actually a class of heretical priests found in the Median region.

 As I see it, one who holds the distinction and title of "Magus" is one who isn't just knowledgeable on their respective rituals and laws, but also seeks the deeper meaning of all things (science, nature, theology).
 In Freemasonry, specifically the Societas Rosicruciana in Civitatibus Foederatis, the rank of "Magus" is used to signify men of superior wisdom.
 As I am still just a new member of the Rosicrucian Society, I am still learning (being in the Learning Grades), but look forward to learning more about the magi and this enlightened order.